Types of Courts

 Court of Claims

 For cases filed against the State of Michigan in which a claim for money damages is made, there is a Court of Claims.
-The Court of Claims is part of the 30th Circuit Court and is located in Ingham County.
+The Court of Claims is a trial court of specific jurisdiction operating within the Court of Appeals..

 The Court of Claims is a specialized court that handles only claims over $1,000 filed against the State of Michigan or one of its departments.
 Claims for less than $1,000 are filed with the State Administrative Board.
 The court of claims may combine similar cases together and conduct one hearing for all such cases.